MicrosoftDocs/sdk-api/sdk-api-src/content/winreg/nf-winreg-reggetvaluea.md

 If the data has the REG_SZ, REG_MULTI_SZ or REG_EXPAND_SZ type, this size includes any terminating <b>null</b> character or characters.
 For more information, see Remarks.

 If the buffer specified by <i>pvData</i> parameter is not large enough to hold the data, the function returns ERROR_MORE_DATA and stores the required buffer size in the variable pointed to by <i>pcbData</i>.
-In this case, the contents of the <i>pvData</i> buffer are undefined.
+In this case, the contents of the <i>pvData</i> buffer are zeroes if dwFlags specifies RRF_ZEROONFAILURE and undefined otherwise.

 If <i>pvData</i> is <b>NULL</b>, and <i>pcbData</i> is non-<b>NULL</b>, the function returns ERROR_SUCCESS and stores the size of the data, in bytes, in the variable pointed to by <i>pcbData</i>.
 This enables an application to determine the best way to allocate a buffer for the value's data.